Permitted Assessments

 Both an AIA and a SAP are permitted archaeological assessments, meaning a Heritage Inspection Permit (HIP) must be granted under British Columbia’s Heritage Conservation Act (HCA)

-Often, it is easiest to avoid a site altogether and our dedicated team can assist you in finding alternative options.
+Often, it is easiest to avoid a site altogether, and our dedicated team can assist you in finding alternative options.
 Should you still have to conduct ground-altering activities, we can also suggest mitigative approaches to limit your impacts to archaeological resources.

 About Us